-This Appendix provides guidelines for the claiming, reimbursing and paying of honoraria, travel, meal and other expenses and/or allowances.
-It is intended to ensure trustees are properly reimbursed for honoraria/expenses incurred while on Northland School Division (NSD) board business through fair and reasonable practices and also enable the efficient review of honoraria/expenses by finance staff.
-Refer to Policy 4 Trustee Code of Conduct and Administrative Procedure 516 Division Purchasing Card Program.
+This Appendix provides guidelines for the claiming, reimbursing and paying of honoraria, travel, meals and other expenses and/or allowances.
+It is intended to ensure trustees are properly appropriately reimbursed for honoraria/expenses incurred while on Northland School Division (NSD) board business through fair and reasonable practices and also enable the efficient review of honoraria/expenses by finance staff.